akihirao/At_Reseq/README.md

 The mutation identification in Pipe10

-* mendelian-violation-qual-threshold: 30
+* --mendelian-violation-qual-threshold: 30
 This setting in gatk SelectVariants wiil select only variants that correspond to a mendelian violation as determined on the basis of family structure as <i>P</i> < 0.01.
+* --max-nocall-fraction: 0.1
+This setting in gatk SelectVariants wiil select only variants having genotyping rate among samples of more than 90%.
-* The candidate mutation sites having allele frequencies (AF; proportions of mutant reads at a site) of 25% or less were also excluded.
+* The candidate mutation sites having allele frequencies (AF; proportions of mutant reads at a site) of 25% or less were excluded.
-* The candidate mutation sites having GQ of less than 99 were excluded.
+* The candidate mutation sites having GQ of less than 99 were also excluded.

 ## Note